mlr77/mlr77.github.io/essays/soup2nuts.md

 Why am I interested in Software Engineering?
 The feeling I get after watching this short Wall Street Journal <a href="https://www.youtube.com/watch?v=xxBc1c3uAJw">video</a> or other similarly inspirational videos probably sums up my thoughts better than words.

 Let's make the world a better place, one line of code at a time.
+(I swear I did not rip that off but someone from freeCodeCamp has used a <a href="https://www.freecodecamp.org/news/change-the-world-one-line-of-code-at-a-time-5162b229f35e/">similar quote</a> already!)

+By the way, not sure if anyone noticed but I have been practicing my hrefs throughout.
+Thank you for your patience.